metoppv/improver/doc/source/metadata/Reference.rst

 height
 ******

-This CF scalar coordinate variable is included in some cases to fully describe the quantity of interest.
+This CF vertical coordinate variable is included in some cases to fully describe the quantity of interest, for single-level variables appearing as a scalar coordinate variable.

 This **should** be included if there is any ambiguity in the interpretation of quantity of interest if it is omitted.